 Seedling Day is cancelled due to the COVID-19 pandemic.

 A month by month calendar of MLA events.

-Red Oak (Native deciduous) - Quercus rubra
+Red Oak (Native Deciduous) - Quercus Rubra

-“Looking forward, it is thought that Red Oak may be a good candidate in the battle against climate change as it is the hearty nature of this tree’s ability to establish, grow and thrive in harsher conditions.
+Beautiful large tree, excellent for landscape use .
+Prefers sand/loam soils, with a well to moderate drainage.
+Red Oaks should be planted in a full sun to partial shade environment.
+Squirrels and wild turkeys are attracted to the acorns.
+Can grow up to 24 meters.
+“A good candidate to battle against Climate change as it can grow in harsher conditions.
 It will also be an important species to counteract the devastating impacts of the Beech Bark Disease currently killing our American beech in the Parry Sound/Muskoka area, as Red Oak is considered second to American beech in terms of importance as a mast species for wildlife such as deer and bear.”

-White Pine (Native evergreen) - Pinus strobus
+White Pine (Native Evergreen) - Pinus Strobus

 This is a rapid growing tree with wide spreading lateral roots and is an important nesting and perching tree.
 This tree achieves a maximum height of 30 meters in dry or moist conditions.
 A shore stabilization tree, it requires a sunny or part-shade environment.

-White Spruce (Native evergreen) - Picea Glauca
+White Spruce (Native Evergreen) - Picea Glauca

 White Spruce grow on a variety of soils under a wide range of conditions.
 This includes moist or wet conditions in the sun or part-sun.
 It can be used for shore stabilization.
 Needles are short and light green in colour.
 Excellent for Christmas trees, windbreaks and landscape.
 They can grow up to 24 meters.